-- we have not received all the information and explanations we require for our audit; or - proper accounting records have not been kept by the Partnership for our audit.; or - the Partnership financial statements are not in agreement with the accounting records; or - the general partner's report is inconsistent with the financial statements.
+- we have not received all the information and explanations matters. we require for our audit; or - proper accounting records have not been kept.; or - the financial statements are not in agreement with the accounting records; or - the general partner's report is inconsistent with the financial statements.